Holidays - Blog

 Touch

-For children especially, having a tangible activity with a gospel message can help.
-You can help them make gospel bracelets or necklaces using beads with colors like black, red, white, gold and green, and explaining the plan of salvation with Scripture verses.
+You could also help children make gospel bracelets or necklaces using beads with colors like black, red, white, gold and green, and explain the plan of salvation with Scripture verses.
 Many options are available online.

 Taste